 Bunny, however, is well up for it.
 As we haven’t had a night out for - well, hours (possibly days), we shin up to the Wheatsheaf, one of Oxford’s longest serving and stoically dependable music

 The evening opens with an acoustic set by Tamara Parsons-Baker, joined by Huck on semi-acoustic guitar.

 We’ve only really seen her perform as a part of Huck and the Handsome Fee, so this is largely new material to us.

-By the end of the first number, Tamara is sounding strong and confident, reminding me of a sort of “Siouxie Sioux, Unplugged”, while Bunny notes a brightness to her singing that has grown since we last heard her.
+By the end of the first number, Tamara is sounding strong and confident, reminding me of a sort of “Siouxie Sioux, Unplugged”, while Bunny notes a brightness to her singing that has grown since we

 By contrast, their second song (Charon’s Boat), is more reminiscent of Curved Air.